 Mungangga Garlagula

-is a collaboration in music, sound and story by legendary musicians and improvisers Mark Atkins and Erkki Veltheim.
-Audiences are invited to join Mark by the campfire, and to travel with him as he takes us across the border between day and night, dream and reality, the reverberating past and the emerging future.
+Audiences are invited to join Atkins by the fire and travel with him across shifting boundaries of memory and myth, light and shadow, the reverberating past and the emerging future.

 Mon, 11 Aug, 2025